medinaanthony4793/Opener/README.md

 }
 ```

-Testing formats that have `includeHeaders` is not currently possible.
+Testing formats that have `headers` is not currently possible.

 ## Browsers